Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Analytical structured learning

 A model deviates from the dynamics either trough model errors as in \eqref{eq:errors_in_direct_euler} and \eqref{eq:errors_in_inverse_euler} or, through observation noise.
 The \emph{model errors} occurring in \eqref{eq:errors_in_inverse_euler} can be denoted jointly as $\er+\epsilon_{M} \ddot{q} + \epsilon_{\text{CGd}}$.
 As these errors directly occur in the output of the inverse dynamics they can straightforwardly approximated using ARM.
-In comparison, direct dynamics formulations as in \eqref{eq:errors_in_direct_euler}, nonlinearly transform the error $\epsilon_{\F}$ by $\left(M^{-1} + \epsilon_{M^{-1}}\right)$.
-As illustrated in Example \ref{ex:latent_modelling}, this can render ARM significantly more challenging for direct dynamics compared to inverse dynamics. \begin{example} \textbf{Structured modeling of pendulum dynamics} \\ \emph{The direct dynamics of an undamped-uncontrolled pendulum in terms of its angle $q$ reads
+In comparison, forward dynamics formulations as in \eqref{eq:errors_in_direct_euler}, nonlinearly transform the error $\epsilon_{\F}$ by $\left(M^{-1} + \epsilon_{M^{-1}}\right)$.
+As illustrated in Example \ref{ex:latent_modelling}, this can render ARM significantly more challenging for forward dynamics compared to inverse dynamics. \begin{example} \textbf{Structured modeling of pendulum dynamics} \\ \emph{The forward dynamics of an undamped-uncontrolled pendulum in terms of its angle $q$ reads

 with the inverse of the inertia matrix $M^{-1} = 1/mL^2$ and the gravitational torque $\Fg=-\sin(q)Lmg$ consisting of the gravitational acceleration $g$, the pendulum's mass $m$, and the length of the pendulum's rod $L$.
 For the sake of this illustration, assume that the estimate for the gravitational acceleration $g$ is erroneous such that an a-priori available model reads $\hat{\F}_g = -\sin(q)Lm(g + \epsilon_g)$ where $\epsilon_g$ denotes a constant function.
 Even though $\epsilon_g$ is constant, if its propagated through the dynamics function the output prediction error becomes a nonlinear function